 - Do I feel confident in my role?
 Why or why not?

 - Can I have honest conversations about barriers I face at work and seek help to work through those issues?

 - Am I recognized for the talents and contributions I bring to the workplace?

 If you’ve given this list a quick scan, commit to going back and really sitting with these questions and allowing yourself to answer them honestly.
 Write them down.
 If you’re ready to start the conversation with your manager, use your responses as a starting point for meaningful dialogue.
 Give yourself time and space to process your emotions so that you can go into that meeting with purpose and substantive examples to share.
 As someone who has had this talk before, I know it’s likely that passionate tears might flow once you courageously initiate this conversation.

 If you’re not ready to have those conversations, that is OK.
 Don’t rush yourself and don’t create added pressure.
 This is an emotional exercise and one that’s exacerbated by economic and health crises and racial inequities.
 Extend grace to yourself.
 Workplace trauma is real.
 If you have a close friend, family member or therapist who can help you work through a game plan, reach out and get the support you need.
-Our upcoming online training on psychological safety in the workplace is a great place to start.
+Our online training on psychological safety in the workplace is a great place to start.
 You can watch the on-demand version.

 These questions can also help you evaluate job prospects and decide whether it’s time to consider other opportunities where support flows freely and is not withheld.

 And if you do feel supported, embrace and extend that support to others.